cwang23/CDPH-Breast-Cancer-Project/README.md

 “uninsured2017_modeling.ipynb” and “bcrisk2017_modeling.ipynb” are written in Python 3 and are Jupyter Notebooks.
 Both notebooks have thorough explanations of the code, and you can step through their processes cell by cell.
 However, you cannot fully run these notebooks, as they rely heavily on proprietary data and software from Civis Analytics.

-You should go through the scripts in the following order:
+We worked through the scripts in the following order:
 1) BRFSS2016_ETL.R
-2) MapData_ETL.R -- Step 1
+2) MapData_ETL.R -- (Step 1)
 3) uninsured2017_modeling.ipynb
 4) bcrisk2017_modeling.ipynb
-5) MapData_ETL.R -- Step 2
+5) MapData_ETL.R -- (Step 2)
-6) ShinyMappApp.R
+6) ShinyMapApp.R

+For individuals who are only interested in visualizing our results, you can produce our interactive map of Chicago by downloading the "cdph_mapping.Rdata" and running the "ShinyMapApp.R" script.

 ## System Requirements